Michigan Transfer Agreement

-In the spring of 2014, the UM-Dearborn signed the Michigan Transfer Agreement (MTA) to participate as a receiving institution.
+The UM-Dearborn participates in the Michigan Transfer Agreement (MTA) as a receiving institution.
 The MTA permits transfer students to complete the 30-credit hour Michigan Transfer Agreement at a Michigan community college and transfer it as a block to satisfy most of the general education requirements at Michigan universities.

 Students must complete a minimum of 30 hours with at least a grade of 2.0 (C or better) in each course approved by the community college in the following categories: